Ministry of Defence Police Act 1987

-The Ministry of Defence Police Act 1987 is an Act of the Parliament of the United Kingdom which came into full force on 5 May 1987.
+The Ministry of Defence Police Act 1987 (c.
+4) is an act of the Parliament of the United Kingdom which came into full force on 5 May 1987.

 Purpose

-The Act continued the existence of the Ministry of Defence Police which had been created under previous laws (in particular the Special Constables Act 1923).
+The act continued the existence of the Ministry of Defence Police which had been created under previous laws (in particular the Special Constables Act 1923).

 Extent

-The Act applies throughout the United Kingdom with variations included to match the requirements of the three jurisdictions of England and Wales, Scotland and Northern Ireland.
+The act applies throughout the United Kingdom with variations included to match the requirements of the three jurisdictions of England and Wales, Scotland and Northern Ireland.